 Table 1 presents a summary of diplomatic engagements between various CARICOM (Caribbean Community) countries and AU (African Union) countries.
 The list of CARICOM countries is provided along the left column, from Antigua and Barbuda to Trinidad and Tobago.
 The corresponding right column indicates AU countries with which each CARICOM country has diplomatic relations.
 The table aims to show the existing connections between these two regional organizations, highlighting the potential for stronger collaboration and partnership.

-Diplomatic Engagements between CARICOM and AU countries
+Table 1: Diplomatic Engagements between CARICOM and AU countries

 | CARICOM Country | AU Countries with which CARICOM Country has Diplomatic Relations | Notable Outcomes |